- Parks & Recreation

 Youth Activities & Leagues

-The Belleville Parks and Recreation Department have made an investment in the future of fast pitch softball in the metro-east area with its growing 8, 10, 12, 14, 16, and 18 and under age groups fast pitch program.
-This program is helping to develop the interest skills and desire of a new generation of softball players.
-These ladies will learn physical and social skills necessary to excel individually and ultimately ensure the continual growth of the report.
-The Girls A.S.A. emphasizes fun and provides a great exchange of fellowship, sportsmanship, and the important feeling of belonging.
-Spring games are played in May, June, and July at Laderman and Southside Park.
+The Belleville Parks & Recreation Department has made an investment in the future of fast pitch softball in the metro-east area with its 8,10, 12, 14, 16, and 18 and under age groups fast pitch program.
+This program is helping to develop the interest skills and desires of a new generation of softball players.
+These ladies will learn the physical and social skills necessary to excel individually, and ultimately ensure the continual growth of the sport.
+U.S.A.
+Girls Fast-Pitch Softball emphasizes fun and provides a great exchange of fellowship, sportsmanship, and the important feeling of belonging.
+Spring games are played in May, June, and July at Laderman and Southside Parks.
 Fall games are played in September, October, and November at Laderman Park.

 5th & 6th grades

-This program provides the fifth and sixth grade youth the opportunity to learn to play basketball in a structured setting.
+This program is hosted by Belleville Public School District #118 and provides fifth and sixth grade youth the opportunity to learn to play basketball in a structured setting.
 Sportsmanship is strongly emphasized.
 League play starts in October.
-Teams are formed through the Parks and Recreation Department.
+Teams are formed through the Parks & Recreation Department.
 Volunteer coaches are sought out for this sport each year.